SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Breaks

-![enter image description here](https://i.ibb.co/JwzPPn3J/novice-speaker.jpg) Breaks are when emotional turbulence is at a high since it's the culmination of the stakes across the whole tournament.
-People get starkly divided into the elated and the crestfallen.
+![enter image description here](https://i.ibb.co/JwzPPn3J/novice-speaker.jpg) Breaks are when emotional turbulence is at a high since it's the culmination of the stakes of the whole tournament.
+Break announcements starkly divide people into the elated and the crestfallen.

 Congratulating your friends who broke is a great display of contingent spirit.
 It's great to be proud because we've all trained together and supported each other on the journey of debate.